3.1 Activity Summary

 3.4 Configure Data Source

 The creation of a data source for a complete location is the same as the process used when validating Collector operation during deployment.
-For sensitive data identification you will normally choose the “Discovery with Feature Extraction” mode to ensure that object content is inspected to identify the sensitive data being targeted.
+However, if you are configuring multiple data sources, you may use CSV file to bulk load the paths.
+Refer to the KBA on how to create and how to load multiple data sources:

 Your Data Source will be scheduled for Discovery as soon as the relevant Collector Group has a Collector available.